aitirga/pydelling/README.md

 ## Templates and Examples

-Some examples of usage of PyFLOTRAN may be found inside `templates` folder.
+Some examples of usage of pydelling may be found inside `templates` folder.
 Use `config.yaml` to setup data sources and other variables.

 ## Running template scripts

-In order to execute PyFLOTRAN, `PyFLOTRAN` conda env needs to be loaded.
+In order to execute pydelling, `pydelling` conda env needs to be loaded.

 ### Loading conda environment

-`conda activate PyFLOTRAN`
+`conda activate pydelling`

 ### Running script